Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Acknowledgements

 \section{Acknowledgements}

-Y. Lin acknowledges support from the University of North Carolina's School of Data Science and Society through a faculty start-up grant.
-Y. Lin and S. Feng also acknowledge support from the U.S. Department of Energy (DOE) Office of Fossil Energy’s Carbon Storage Research Program, under the Science-Informed Machine Learning to Accelerate Real-Time Decision Making for Carbon Storage (SMART-CS) Initiative.
+Y. Lin acknowledges support from the University of North Carolina at Chapel Hill School of Data Science and Society through a faculty start-up grant and from the U.S. National Science Foundation (Award No. 2504439).
+Y. Lin and S. Feng also acknowledge support from the U.S. Department of Energy (DOE), including the Office of Science’s Advanced Scientific Computing Research (ASCR) program (Award No. DE-SC0025377) and the Office of Fossil Energy’s Carbon Storage Research Program, under the Science-Informed Machine Learning to Accelerate Real-Time Decision Making for Carbon Storage (SMART-CS) Initiative.
 U. Villa and M. Anastasio acknowledge support from the National Institute of Biomedical Imaging and Bioengineering (NIBIB) of the U.S. National Institutes of Health (NIH) under awards EB028652, EB031585, and EB034261.
-U. Villa would also like to acknowledge Mr. Luke Lozenski for assisting with the generation of Fig.~\ref{fig:task-based-learning} and Mr. Evan Scope Crafts for the insightful discussion and suggestion regarding the Generative AI Section. \appendices
+U. Villa would also like to acknowledge Dr. Luke Lozenski for assisting with the generation of Fig.~\ref{fig:task-based-learning} and Mr. Evan Scope Crafts for the insightful discussion and suggestion regarding the Generative AI Section.
+Computational resources were provided by the University of North Carolina at Chapel Hill Information Technology Services Research Computing. \appendices